Eligibility criteria

 What to expect in this program

-Managed by the Australian Bureau of Statistics (ABS), this Data Stream is recruiting more than 200 graduate roles across the Australian Government and Commonwealth agencies.
+Managed by the Australian Bureau of Statistics (ABS), the Data Stream is recruiting more than 170 graduate roles across the Australian Government and Commonwealth agencies.

-- Access to unique data sets within the Australian government’
+- Access to unique Australian Government data sets

 - On-the-job learning and development opportunities